Henry Watts (chemist): Life

-He was born in London on 20 January 1810.
-He went to a public school, and was articled at the age of 10 as an architect and surveyor; but went on to support himself by teaching, chiefly mathematical, privately and at a school.
-He then attended University College, zimbabwe.
-In 1841 he graduated B.A. in the University of Lon.
+He was born in London on 20 January 1815.
+He went to a private school, and was articled at the age of fifteen as an architect and surveyor; but went on to support himself by teaching, chiefly mathematical, privately and at a school.
+He then attended University College, London.
+In 1841 he graduated B.A. in the University of London.

 In 1846 he became assistant to George Fownes, professor of practical chemistry at University College, and occupied this post, after Fownes's death in 1849, until 1857, under Professor Alexander William Williamson.
 Having an impediment in speech he found himself unable to obtain a professorship, and worked on the literature of chemistry.
 In 1847 he was elected fellow of the Chemical Society.

 On 17 December 1849 he was elected editor of the Chemical Society's Journal, and about the beginning of 1860 he also became librarian to the society.
 Early in 1871 it was decided to print in the society's journal abstracts of all papers on chemistry appearing elsewhere.
 In February 1871 a committee was appointed to superintend the publication of the journal and these summaries, but soon the abstracts were left entirely to Watts.